datavis-tech/reactive-model/README.md

 Synchronously evaluates the data dependency graph.

+This function is exposed on the `ReactiveModel` constructor function rather than the `ReactiveModel` instance, because there is a singleton data dependency graph shared by all reactive model instances.
+This approach was taken to enable reactive functions that take input from one model and yield output on another (via [bind](#bind)).

 <a name="getter-setters" href="#getter-setters">#</a> <i>getter-setters</i>

 Every tracked property is made available on the model object as a [chainable getter-setter function](http://bost.ocks.org/mike/chart/#reconfiguration).